godotengine/godot-docs/tutorials/engine/viewports.rst

 ------

 For 3D, a Viewport will contain a :ref:`World <class_World>`.
-This is basically, the universe that links physics and rendering together.
+This is basically the universe that links physics and rendering together.
 Spatial-base nodes will register using the World of the closest viewport.
-By default, newly created viewports do not contain a World but use the same as a parent viewport (root viewport does contain one though, which is the one objects are renderer by default).
+By default, newly created viewports do not contain a World but use the same as a parent viewport (root viewport does contain one though, which is the one objects are rendered to by default).
 A world can be set in a viewport using the "world" property, and that will separate all children nodes of that viewport from interacting with the parent viewport world.
 This is specially useful in scenarios where, for